 “For giving me a new family” I answer.
 Then, I sit facing her again, so close to her I can feel the electricity flowing around us.
-“You’ve always been my family, but now that we’ve been dating for quite some time and live together under the same roof, I realize I’ve finally found a place I can finally call my home.
-You’re my family and my home, and I want the rest of my life to be this way, with you.”
+“You’ve always been my family, but now that we’ve been together for a while and get to live the college experience together, I realize I’ve finally found a place I can finally call my home.
+You’re my family and my home, wherever we go.”

 She doesn’t say anything –not that she needs to answer anyway.
 Instead, she gently cups my face on her hands and kisses me with all of herself, showing off her feelings for me.
 Of course, I kiss her back passionately and wholeheartedly.
 By the way our lips dance along each other in perfect sync, how our fingers intertwine effortlessly or how we get each other without the need to actually speak...
 It feels like home for both of us.

-“I love you so much, you know that?” she whispers very near my mouth, sincerely smiling.
+“I love you so, so, so much, you know that?” she whispers very near my mouth, sincerely smiling.

-As I’m kissing the love of my yesterday, my today and my forever, still sitting behind the window that looks toward the beautiful Plaza Independencia, I feel like I can handle anything thrown at me and achieve my goals.
+As I’m kissing the love of my yesterday, my today and, someday maybe, my forever, still sitting behind the window that looks toward the beautiful Plaza Independencia, I feel like I can handle anything thrown at me and achieve my goals.
 And more than anything, I have Valentina by my side every step of the way.
 And she has me too, of course.

-“Thanks for checking on me.
+“Thanks for checking on me, vakker.
 I really needed it.”

-“My bank account would say the same if you paid me” she answers.
+“My bank account would say the same if you ever paid me” she answers.
 “Do you mind me sharing my bank code with you?”

 I just laugh at her words.

 “No need to thank me.
-I’d do anything for you, my love”.
+I’d do anything for you, elskede”